Remote learning for apprentices

-We wanted to let you know that we are still working with our apprentices and employers delivering apprenticeship programmes.
+We are working with our apprentices and employers delivering apprenticeship programmes.
 They are delivered through a combination of multi-format learning methods and are ideal for remote working.
-Talk to us on 0330 9000 800 about our apprenticeship programmes, from the Level 4 Sales Executive to Customer Service, Team Leader and Operations Manager.
+Talk to us on 0330 9000 800 about our apprenticeship programmes, from the Level 4 Sales Executive and Customer Service Specialist to the CMI accredited Team Leader and Operations Manager.

 Apprentices: Making impact

 Information from the Institute for Apprenticeships on common FAQs relating to COVID 19.
 Further information from the Institute for Apprenticeships and Further Education – A table that includes all apprenticeship standards with temporary discretions or other flexibilities, which go above and beyond their full guidance.